-"One canteen would cater to around 5,000 people in average although there would be no uniformity in their sizes.
+"The Jan Aahar experiment was not good and the scheme had collapsed.
+The quality of good was poor and hygiene was not being maintained due to lax monitoring, in spite of the fact that food was priced at around Rs 20," he said.
+Promising to ensure effective monitoring, the senior AAP leader said that the canteens would be quipped with Reverse Osmosis (RO) systems to serve clean drinking water."One canteen would cater to around 5,000 people in average although there would be no uniformity in their sizes.
 The scheme would be rolled out in phases like in Chennai where a dozen were opened in the first phase," he said.
 To bolster AAP's pro-poor image, he said that around 10 lakh construction workers, 5 lakh slum dwellers and street hawkers would be the immediate beneficiaries of the scheme, when fully implemented.
 Similar government-run canteens are in operation in Tamil Nadu and Odisha.

 For the latest food news, health tips and recipes, like us on Facebook or follow us on Twitter and YouTube.